See Kelsey Piper's discovery that Opus 4.7 can reliably identify her as the author of unpublished text.

 As someone interested in public health, this horrifies me, but I acknowledge the ways I am a sweet summer child who grew up with the internet and the dramatic upswing in acceptance and downswing in intolerance, and decision-makers in the 80s had very different life experiences and expectations.

 When I was a data scientist, I ended up looking into the contours of compliance here.
-Many things that aren't race are nevertheless informative about race, and so you can construct a composite out of information which individually is legal or ethical to use, which is just a proxy for race, and thus the composite is illegal or unethical to use, and so people developed statistical tricks to try to make sure this isn't happening, and the composite is composed just of 'legitimate' influence.
+Many things that aren't race are nevertheless informative about race, and so you can construct a composite out of information which individually is legal or ethical to use, which is just a proxy for race, and thus the composite is illegal or unethical to use, and so people developed statistical techniques to try to make sure this isn't happening, and that the composite is composed just of 'legitimate' influence.
 This involves being deliberately and willfully blind to facts about the world to achieve some social end, but that's what polite ignorance is!

 There are too many horror stories of ICE misbehavior, detaining American citizens and racially profiling people on the street.
 Would the situation be improved or made worse by a national facial recognition database?
 On the one hand, Flock and similar systems would allow ICE to notice whenever someone without legal residency went out in public; on the other hand, there would be no excuse for not immediately checking the database and releasing legal residents.
-I think immigration reform means we can get the benefit of the latter without having to pay the costs of the former; of course, immigration reform is its own problem that will get its own post.
+I think immigration reform means we can get the benefit of the latter without having to pay the costs of the former; of course, immigration reform is its own problem that deserves its own post.